Council Meeting

 This report outlines the renewal of 15 Alcohol-Free Zones within Greystanes, Girraween, Guildford, Merrylands, Pendle Hill, South Wentworthville, Toongabbie, Wentworthville and Westmead, which are due for renewal on 13 June 2019.
 It also recommends the establishment of two new Alcohol-Free Zones in Greystanes.

-1. Commence the mandatory consultation and notification process in accordance with the Local Government Act 1993 for the renewal of existing and proposed additional Alcohol-Free Zones in the Greystanes, Girraween, Guildford, Merrylands, Pendle Hill, South Wentworthville, Toongabbie, Wentworthville and Westmead areas as outlined in this report for a four year period.
+Recommendation That Council: 1.
+Commence the mandatory consultation and notification process in accordance with the Local Government Act 1993 for the renewal of existing and proposed additional Alcohol-Free Zones in the Greystanes, Girraween, Guildford, Merrylands, Pendle Hill, South Wentworthville, Toongabbie, Wentworthville and Westmead areas as outlined in this report for a four year period.
+2. Receive a further report for consideration at the conclusion of the public consultation and notification process. |

 Report